brodjoey111/propcopia/replit.md

 The primary database is **PostgreSQL** (Neon serverless) managed by **Drizzle ORM** for type-safe queries.
 The schema includes tables for `Users`, `Accounts` (with enhanced position control fields), `Trades`, `Posts`, and `Follows`.
 An in-memory storage implementation is used for development.

 ### Authentication & Authorization
 The system uses session-based authentication with username/password login.
 Sessions are persisted in PostgreSQL using **connect-pg-simple**, ensuring users remain logged in across page refreshes and server restarts.

-Session cookies are set to expire after 30 days.
+**Session Configuration:**
+- Cookie expiration: 30 days
+- Proxy trust: Enabled (`trust proxy: 1`) for Replit's infrastructure
+- Cookie security: `secure: true`, `sameSite: 'none'` for cross-tab/cross-origin access
+- Session persistence: Automatic via PostgreSQL store

+This configuration enables the app to work both in Replit's embedded preview and when opened in separate browser tabs.
 User profiles include a bio and profile picture upload.
 Trading platform authentication is handled separately for each platform, with secure credential management and token refresh mechanisms.

 ## External Dependencies